derekpcollins/jquery-basic-modal/README.md

 <a href="#" data-trigger-modal="my-modal">Trigger modal</a>
 ```

-In the above example, when someone clicks on the "Trigger modal" anchor element, it trigger a modal with an id of `my-modal`.
+In the above example, when someone clicks on the "Trigger modal" anchor element, it will trigger the modal with an id of `my-modal`.

 The second way is to programatically trigger the modal with an event that you define: